s-l-teichmann/genmap/README.md

 `int`, `int8`, `int16`, `int32`, `int64`,
 `uint`, `uint8`, `uint16`, `uint32` and `uint64`.

-The maps are named camel cased `MapAToB`.
+The maps are named in camel case `MapAToB`.
 So a map from e.g. `int8` to `uint32` is called `MapInt8ToUint32`.

 ## Installation